Ra1n-42/game-hub/README.md

 ## About the Course

-This is the project was build by me, following the Ultimate React course.
+This project was built by me, following the Ultimate React course.
 You can find the full course at: https://codewithmosh.com

 - Build front-end apps with React and TypeScript
 - Build reusable function components